 - Flawless Victory: Just like most fighting games, whenever you beat an opponent without taking a single hit, the announcer says "Perfect!".
 In Xenophage's case, this trope is also inverted.
 Whenever you lose without landing a single hit, the announcer would now say "Pathetic!" in place of "Perfect!" as if he were calling you pathetic in regards to your skill (or lack thereof.)

 - Involuntary Battle to the Death: The human characters are shown being abducted with no warning, and there's no indication the aliens had any choice in this matter.

-- Ki Attacks: The humans can project energy (a fireball for Nick, and a beam for Selena), to help them match the natural distance attacks of the aliens.
+- Ki Manipulation: The humans can project energy (a fireball for Nick, and a beam for Selena), to help them match the natural distance attacks of the aliens.

 - Mercy Rewarded: After beating an opponent, you can input a button sequence to perform a "Resurrection", reviving them and giving you some bonus points.
 But the move only gives them a sliver of health, so it's mainly an excuse to beat them again.